bbglab/intogen-plus/docs/source/usage.rst

 - :file:`drivers.tsv`: summary of the results of the driver discovery by cohort
 - :file:`mutations.tsv`: summary of all the mutations analyzed by cohort
 - :file:`unique_drivers.tsv`: information on the genes reported as drivers (in any cohort)
+- :file:`unfiltered_drivers.tsv`: information on the filters applied to the post-processing step: from the output of the combination to the final set of driver genes.

 Those files can be found in the path indicated with the ``--output`` options.